 Use cases are about applications that interact with other systems or with humans rather than about object technology.
-As interaction decreases, so will classical "system" use cases, whereas Ivar Jacobson's business use cases
+As interaction decreases, so will classical "system" use cases, whereas Ivar Jacobson's business use cases will remain as useful as they are today.

 Their connection to objects is mainly via Jacobson's great contribution to the forefront of both over the past decades.
 Nonetheless they specify an interactive system in a manner that's useful to both IT staff and their stakeholders whether or not the subsequent solution is object-oriented.